 Visiting US Student Registration

-After establishing a BU login and Kerberos password, you can continue to add and drop courses on the MyBU Student Portal until the end of the add/drop period for your particular course.
+After establishing a BU login and Kerberos password, students can continue to add and drop courses on the MyBU Student Portal until the end of the add/drop period for their particular course.
 No schedule changes are possible once the add/drop deadline has passed.
 See the Summer Term Calendar for registration dates and important deadlines.
 Add/drop dates for nonstandard courses are individually determined and can be found next to the course on the MyBU Student Portal or summer course listings.

 Course loads